danaildichev/codeSnippet/README.md

 A component to display code

 Use `CodeSnippetsHandler.js` to manage one or more instances of the code snippet UI seen in the `index.html` file or the live demo.
 This class and UI is what I use on my portfolio.
 It was built with Laravel Blade, Tailwind, Daisy UI, Font Awesome, and a few custom CSS classes extended from Daisy.
 The demo file a bit stripped down but you might need to look at the code samples I provide on the live demo page.
+The code snippets component feature a full screen modal, a copy button, and if a code snippet exceeds the default max height of 50vh, there will be a button that shows a dropdown which contains a slider.
+The user can adjust the height of the code snippet UI.

 ## Live Demo